Prepare for emergencies and feel safe on farm

 - personal safety and communication

-In times of emergency it is very easy to forget plans and procedures, even with prior briefings.
+In times of emergency on your property it is very easy to forget plans and procedures, even with prior briefings.
 This is when it is important to have your plan available for easy access.
 A basic template would include contact details, farm directions and maps, first aid kit locations, off-farm contacts, and procedures in place for various emergencies.
 In addition to having a plan in place, everyone on the farm should be aware of what to do in an emergency, where to access the emergency plan and first aid kit locations.

-- chemical spill or exposure
+- hazardous material/chemical spill or exposure

 - animal and plant disease